Matt Nagy: Strategy

-For running plays, the offensive line uses a gap blocking scheme in which the line creates one lane for the running back to enter, though a zone blocking scheme, which lets the back decide his own lane based on the line's motions, was also implemented during the 2018 season.
-Aspects of his offense are also inspired by his playing career; certain player archetypes and West Coast plays such as the bubble screen and hot read are based in arena football strategy, while his preference to throw deep to stretch the defense is influenced by the indoor sport's tendency to do the same.
-In Kansas City, he devised running plays that relied on misdirection and jet sweeps, which were inspired by the Wing T at Delaware.

-During the 2018 season, Nagy frequently used trick plays, designed with assistance from his players and given nicknames like "Willy Wonka" and "Oompa Loompa", that featured unorthodox formations and players like defenders on offense.
+Trick plays were frequently used during the 2018 season, designed with assistance from Bears players and given nicknames like "Willy Wonka" and "Oompa Loompa", that featured unorthodox formations and players like defenders on offense.
 One such play, dubbed "Santa's Sleigh" and used against the Los Angeles Rams in 2018, has exclusively linemen as the five eligible receivers (including four defensive linemen); in the Rams game, quarterback Mitchell Trubisky faked a hand-off to defensive tackle Akiem Hicks posing as a running back before throwing to offensive lineman Bradley Sowell for the touchdown.
 Nagy draws inspiration for the plays from his career in arena football, where players often played both offense and defense and tackles are eligible receivers.
 As traditional offensive play-calling can be easily adapted and adjusted for accordingly by defenses, Nagy explained the gadget plays can confuse them and allow him to "stay one step ahead of these defensive coordinators."
-During his tenure as Bears coach, he has also called plays that are tributes to the team's history; examples include "Papa Bear Left", which uses the T formation made famous by team founder and longtime head coach George "Papa Bear" Halas during the 1930s and 1940s, and "Freezer Left", in which a defensive tackle is given the football on a run up the middle in a manner similar to William "The Refrigerator" Perry, a defensive lineman who occasionally played fullback for the Bears in the 1980s.
-The plays decreased in use in 2019 due to the Bears' offensive struggles.
+As Bears coach, other plays were tributes to the team's history; "Papa Bear Left" was run out of the T formation made famous by team founder and longtime head coach George "Papa Bear" Halas during the 1930s and 1940s, while "Freezer Left" was when a defensive tackle received the football on a run up the middle in a manner similar to 1980s Bears defensive lineman William "The Refrigerator" Perry.
+The plays decreased in use after 2018 amid the Bears' offensive struggles.

+Nagy's playing career also inspired certain aspects of his offense.
+Player archetypes and West Coast plays such as the bubble screen and hot read are based in arena football strategy, while his preference to throw deep to stretch the defense is influenced by the indoor sport's tendency to do the same.
+In Kansas City, he devised running plays that relied on misdirection and jet sweeps, which were derived from his time in the Wing T at Delaware.
+Arena football concepts were also incorporated into the Chiefs' system during his second stint like quick ball distribution and lateral passes.